Lasers help doctors remove brain cancer

-It is a difficult decision as taking too little leads to the cancer coming back, while too much could lead to disability, according to BBC.
+It is a difficult decision as taking too little leads to the cancer coming back, while too much could lead to disability.

 The technique, called SRS microscopy, has been tried on more than 360 patients at the University of Michigan Medical School and Harvard University.

-The next stage is for it to be tested in full clinical trials.
+The next stage is for it to be tested in full clinical trials, BBC reported.

-One of the researchers, Dr. Daniel Orringer, said, "Brain cancer is like a cloud, you can define the center, but the edges are really hard to discern.”
+"Brain cancer is like a cloud, you can define the centre, but the edges are really hard to discern," saidone of the researchers, Dr. Daniel Orringer.

-She needed two operations in quick succession to remove her brain tumor.
+She needed two operations in quick succession to remove her brain tumour.

 Two years ago, she had a massive seizure in the middle of the night and doctors found a growth in her brain.